For those with an eye for art and design, Mexico City is one of the world’s great cultural capitals.

 For Design Lovers: Luis Barragán

 For devotees of modern architecture, Mexico City is synonymous with Luis Barragán, whose work combines minimalist design with bursts of colour and light.
-A visit to the Barragán House, a UNESCO World Heritage Site, reveals his genius; the interplay of shadow, geometry and silence is hypnotic.
+A visit to the Barragán House, a UNESCO World Heritage Site, reveals his genius.

-On the edge of the city, Casa Pedregal rises improbably from an ancient lava bed: a vast pink mansion with high ceilings and a kitchen tiled in rose.
-Next door, Tetetlán, a restaurant and concept store built into the former stables, features glass floors revealing the volcanic rock beneath.
+On the edge of the city, his famous Casa Pedregal stands on an ancient lava bed, a vast pink mansion with high ceilings and a kitchen tiled in rose.
+In next-door Tetetlán, a restaurant and concept store built into the former stables, glass floors offer a look at the volcanic rock beneath.

 Contemporary Galleries & Art Fairs

 Mexico City’s independent galleries have placed it firmly at the forefront of the global art world.
 Kurimanzutto, founded in 1999, began as a nomadic project staging exhibitions in markets, car parks and cinemas.
-Today it occupies a former lumberyard in San Miguel Chapultepec and represents leading voices such as Gabriel Orozco, Carlos Amorales and Bárbara Sánchez-Kane.
+Today it occupies a former lumberyard in San Miguel Chapultepec, representing leading voices including Gabriel Orozco, Carlos Amorales and Bárbara Sánchez-Kane.

-Galería OMR, established in the 1980s, helped put Mexican contemporary art on the international map.
-Its Roma space presents exhibitions that are both intellectually rigorous and visually striking, often attracting major collectors.
-Its satellite, LagoAlgo, sits beside a lake in Chapultepec Park and is one of the city’s most engaging creative hubs.
+Galería OMR has played a major role in putting Mexican contemporary art on the international map since it was established in the 1980s.
+Its Roma space presents a range of striking, intellectually rigorous exhibitions, often attracting serious collectors.
+Its satellite, LagoAlgo, is one of the city’s most engaging creative hubs, perched beside a lake in Chapultepec Park.

-JO-HS, a newer space founded in 2020, operates between Mexico City and New York.
+Then there’s JO-HS – founded in 2020, it operates between Mexico City and New York.
 With a focus on emerging artists and interdisciplinary practices, it has quickly established itself as a venue for bold, experimental work.

 Each February, the city’s artistic energy peaks with Zona Maco, Latin America’s largest art fair.
 Collectors, curators and artists descend for a week of exhibitions, performances and parties, with satellite events spreading through the city’s galleries and warehouses.